Small Batch Cheesecake (Loaf Pan Cheesecake)

 - 1/4 cup (4 tablespoons or 2 ounces) unsalted butter, melted

-- 16 ounces full-fat cream cheese, room temperature (do not use fat free)
+- 16 ounces (2 blocks) full-fat cream cheese, room temperature and not cold to the touch (do not sub fat free or low fat)

 - 1 teaspoon vanilla extract